 Low Income Verification Worksheet

-Proof of Identity and Educational Purpose (Students who cannot come into the Office of Financial Aid)
+Proof of Identity and Educational Purpose (Second document is for students who cannot come into the Office of Financial Aid)

 High School Completion Status--If you are required to provide proof of high school completion, please provide one of the following items to the Office of Financial Aid